gioblu/PJON/README.md

 ```

 ## Receive data
-Now define a `static void function` that will be called if a correct message will be received.
+Now define a `static void function` that will be called if a correct message is received.
 This function receives 2 parameters: the message length and its content.

 ```cpp
 static void receiver_function(uint8_t length, uint8_t *payload) {